HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Methodology:

 This representation corresponds to the Monte-Carlo approximation of the integral.
 The multi-head attention layer in the proposed transformer resembles the integration kernel defined in~\eqref{eq:DiscretisedKernelDefinition} on the graph.
 We next demonstrate that the neural operator framework is a continuum generalisation of the graph transformer architecture.

-\begin{proposition} The graph transformer layer, as proposed above, can be seen as a special case of the integration kernel of the neural operator. \end{proposition} \begin{proof} Let us rewrite the concatenation as a full vector, considering that different heads act on different parameters.
-This yields the following:
+\begin{proposition} The residual block of the graph transformer layer, as proposed above, can be seen as a special case of the integration kernel of the neural operator. \end{proposition} \begin{proof} Let us rewrite the concatenation as a full vector considering that different heads act on different parameters.
+This yields the following.